-Our proprietary platform enables us to ingest various types of data to better characterize individuals (imaging, genetic, phenotypic and clinical variables).
+Our proprietary platform enables us to ingest multiple sources of data to better characterize individuals (imaging, genetic, phenotypic, molecular and clinical variables).

 We are able to rapidly and precisely target subgroups of interest in large, heterogeneous populations.

 Perceiv’s digital biomarkers are highly specific and thoroughly validated, making them ready for action in any clinical setting.

 Our platform enables our partners to derive unique, actionable insights from their raw data

 Patient variability presents a significant problem in Alzheimer’s drug development: about 99.6% of Alzheimer’s disease trials fail.
 Using our high precision digital biomarkers, we can enrich trials to predict disease progression and identify the subgroups of patients most suitable for Alzheimer’s disease clinical trials, thereby greatly increasing the likelihood of trial success.
 We can also predict and pre-screen amyloid-beta positive subjects using readily-available modalities.

 Dr. Dansereau has over a decade of experience doing machine learning research applied to neuroimaging and medical data.
 Ph.D. in Computer Science from University of Montreal.
 Master in Biomedical Engineering from McGill University.
 Bachelor degree in Electrical Engineering.

 Dr. Laurent leads the software and machine learning development for Perceiv AI.
 He is a Deep Learning researcher from MILA Institute.
 He has extensive experience with medical data and large scale machine learning framework development.

-Dr. Tam did her postdoctoral fellow at the National University of Singapore and PhD in neuroscience from McGill University.
-Expertise in multimodal imaging of neurological diseases and psychiatric disorders.
+Dr. Tam was a postdoctoral fellow at the National University of Singapore and completed her PhD in neuroscience at McGill University.
+Expertise in multimodal imaging of neurological diseases.